MicrosoftDocs/memdocs/sccm/osd/deploy-use/debug-a-task-sequence.md

 <!--3612274-->

-The task sequence debugger is a new troubleshooting tool.
+Starting in version 1906, the task sequence debugger is a new troubleshooting tool.
 You deploy a task sequence in debug mode to a collection of one device.
 It lets you step through the task sequence in a controlled manner to aid troubleshooting and investigation.

 ## Prerequisites